-- You must wear a mask or facial covering (self-supplied) that covers your nose and mouth while not participating directly in the activity is recommended but not required.
+- A mask or facial covering (self-supplied) that covers your nose and mouth while not participating directly in the activity is recommended but not required.

 - No sharing of water/drinking bottles, coolers, cups, food, equipment.
 We will not be providing water jugs at this year’s tournament.

 - We will not provide on-site vending of shirts or snacks/drinks.
 Please bring your own and do not share.

 - We will be posting the tournament result online, so there is no need to come to the main tent.

 - Southern Soccer uses City provided soccer facilities and fields to conduct our soccer tournament.
 City Parks and Rec staff are responsible for routinely cleaning and sanitizing restrooms and other “high-touch” areas.